LuizBarseghyan/Data-Analytics-and-Business-Intelligence-Course./README.md

 ### *VS Code Course Workspace*

 Welcome to the Data Analytics & BI course!
-This folder is designed for working in **Visual Studio Code** using Python, SQL, and Jupyter Notebooks.
+This folder is designed for working in **Visual Studio Code** using Python and SQL.

 ---